healenium/healenium-web/README.md

 > serverHost - ip or name where hlm-backend instance is installed

 > serverPort - port on which hlm-backend instance is installed (7878 by default)

+> imitatePort - port on which imitate instance is installed (8000 by default)

 ### 3. Simply use standard By/@FindBy to locate your elements
 ```